dinoele/ezquakestats/README.md

 # ezquakestats
-Scripts for stats of ezquake
+Scripts for stats of ezquake text logs